 - Meanwhile, whisk together the dressing ingredients: Greek yogurt, olive oil, lime zest and juice, garlic, salt, and cumin.
 Taste and adjust seasoning as desired.
 The dressing should taste very bright and limey—it's flavor will mellow once it's tossed with the other ingredients.

-- In a large bowl, place the chopped romaine hearts.
+In a large bowl, place the chopped romaine hearts.
 Drizzle with about ¼ cup of the dressing and toss to moisten.
-Add the beans, jalapeno, radish, and cilantro and drizzle on another ¼ cup dressing.
+Add the sweet potatoes, beans, jalapeno, radish, and cilantro and drizzle on another ¼ cup dressing.
 Toss to coat.
 Sprinkle with tortilla strips.
 Enjoy, with extra dressing as desired.

 - MAKE IT VEGAN/DAIRY FREE: Swap a non-dairy yogurt for the Greek yogurt or use the dressing from this Grilled Corn Salad instead; omit the cheese.